The Pyramid (British Columbia)

 The Pyramid, sometimes referred to as Pyramid Dome or Pyramid Mountain, is a prominent conical peak in Cassiar Land District of northwestern British Columbia, Canada.
 It has an elevation of 2199 m and lies on the northeastern flank of Mount Edziza.
 The peak is southeast of the community of Telegraph Creek in Mount Edziza Provincial Park, which is one of the largest provincial parks in British Columbia.
 About 366 m high and slightly more than 1 km wide at its base, The Pyramid gets its name from its resemblance to a pyramid.
 It rises above its surroundings on a gently sloping interfluve and is partially surrounded by a number of small streams.
 Among these streams are Cook Creek to the south and so-named Pyramid Creek to the north.

 This pyramidal peak is part of the Mount Edziza volcanic complex, which consists of diverse landforms such as shield volcanoes, stratovolcanoes, lava domes and cinder cones.
-The Pyramid is one of three lava domes defined as part of the Pyramid Formation and consists mainly of trachyte that was erupted in a semi-molten state.
+The Pyramid is one of three lava domes defined as part of the Pyramid Formation.
+It consists mainly of trachyte that was erupted in a semi-molten state.
 Although The Pyramid has not been greatly modified by erosion, fragments of the dome occur in gravel deposits on the north side of Pyramid Creek and in Cook Creek valley.
 Surrounding The Pyramid are a number of other volcanic features, including Williams Cone and Sphinx Dome.

 Name and etymology

-The name of the peak became official on January 2, 1980, and was adopted on National Topographic System map 104G/15 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
+The Pyramid was officially named on January 2, 1980.
+It was adopted on National Topographic System map 104G/15 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
 The Pyramid is named after its resemblance to a pyramid; such peaks are called pyramidal peaks.
-Several features adjacent to The Pyramid also have names that were adopted simultaneously on 104G/15 for geology reporting purposes, including Eve Cone, Sidas Cone, Tsekone Ridge and Williams Cone.
+Several features adjacent to The Pyramid also have names that were adopted simultaneously on 104G/15 for geology reporting purposes; this includes Tsekone Ridge and the Eve, Sidas and Williams cones.
 In a 2015 Journal of Archaeological Science article, Rudy Reimer of Simon Fraser University referred to The Pyramid as Pyramid Mountain.
 The Pyramid is called Pyramid Dome in the Catalogue of Canadian volcanoes, an online database provided by Natural Resources Canada.